Placements and Employability

 To be competitive in the current job market you need more than just a degree - you need to gain and demonstrate key skills for the workplace.
 Our work placements and employability programme provides valuable work experience, self-confidence and a practical application of your studies.

-We offer a Politics Placement module and a range of placement opportunities with local and national employers which may be paid or voluntary, part-time alongside your studies or as a longer placement during University vacations.
+We offer a Politics Placement module, a Paid Placement Scheme to work within the school, and a range of other placement opportunities with local and national employers which may be paid or voluntary, part-time alongside your studies or as a longer placement during university vacations.
 These include term-time one day a week placements and summer placements.

 Placements are available for both undergraduate and postgraduate students.

 Undertaking a placement will equip you with the following career-ready toolkit:

 - A stronger CV with essential work experience listed

 - Self-development as a person and understanding of the working environment

 - Links to employers to assist you with career opportunities when you graduate

 My placement experience has equipped me with practical skills that are needed in a crowded labour market: as well as developing my character, expectations in work, and an overall understanding of how things work outside of University life.
 I have been lucky to obtain a placement that reflected my passions and aspirations in a comprehensive manner.

 All students in the School of Politics and International Relations are eligible to participate twice a year in the exclusive Faculty Placements Programme.